-Pre- and post-class surveys and interviews should be used to uncover larger issues, particularly those arising from developers not fully understanding their audience, e.g., assuming prior knowledge that learners do not have.
-Post-class surveys are most effective when conducted 30–90 days after class; this gives people time to reflect, so their feedback will more accurately reflect what they learned rather than how entertained they were.
-Clearly-stated learning objectives ( Rule 3 ) are essential here, as they tell assessors what they should be measuring.
+Surveys and interviews before and after class should be used to uncover larger issues, particularly those arising from developers not fully understanding their audience, e.g., assuming prior knowledge that learners do not have.
+Such surveys are most effective when conducted 30–90 days after class; this gives people time to reflect, so their feedback will more accurately reflect what they learned rather than how entertained they were.
+Clearly stated learning objectives ( Rule 3 ) are essential here, as they tell assessors what they should be measuring.

-8. Reduce, re-use, recycle
+Rule 8: Reduce, reuse, recycle

 Just as a scholar would not write a paper without a literature review, an instructor should not create a new lesson if there is an existing one they could use or contribute to.
-A short online search can discover if someone has written what you need, whether it is complementary to your goals, and if it can be tweaked or modified to meet your needs.
+A short online search can reveal if someone has written what you need, whether it is complementary to your goals, and if it can be tweaked or modified to meet your needs.

-Before re-using content, make sure to check its license.
+Before reusing content, make sure to check its license.
 Both Programming Historian and the Carpentry projects use the Creative Commons–Attribution license (https://creativecommons.org/licenses/by/4.0/), which allows people to share and adapt material for any purpose as long as they cite the original source.
 Other Creative Commons licenses may restrict commercial use and/or creation of derivative materials.

-The question of licensing also arises when recycling lesson components such as images, data, figure, or code.
+The question of licensing also arises when recycling lesson components such as images, data, figures, or code.
 If the license does not cover them explicitly, ask permission as you would for any other academic material.

 The converse of this rule is to make the license for your lessons explicit and discoverable.
-For example, when lessons are published ( Rule 6 ), make sure that that keywords such as "CC-BY" appear in their bibliography entries and HTML page headers.
+For example, when lessons are published ( Rule 6 ), make sure that keywords such as "CC-BY" appear in their bibliography entries and HTML page headers.

-9. Link to other resources
+Rule 9: Link to other resources

 Learners are unlikely to absorb everything they need to know about a topic from your lesson alone.
 This is partly a matter of scope—any interesting subject is too large to fit in a single lesson—but also a matter of level and direction.
-As Caulfield has argued [12], the best way to use the Internet is to provide a chorus of explanations that offer many angles and approaches for any given topic, each of which may be the best fit for a different set of needs (Fig 2).
+As Caulfield has argued [12], the best way to use the internet is to provide a chorus of explanations that offer many angles and approaches for a given topic, each of which may be the best fit for a different set of needs (Fig 2).

-Collaboratively-developed lessons should direct learners to these resources at strategic points.
-Textbooks, technical documentation, videos, web pages, threads on Quora or mailing lists: if a community or discussion forum exists for the topic, it is worth including.
+Collaboratively developed lessons should direct learners to these resources at strategic points.
+If a community or discussion forum exists for the topic, such as textbooks, technical documentation, videos, web pages, threads on Quora, or mailing lists, then it is worth including.

-Doing this is substantial work, and maintaining it is even more so, which makes building community around lessons ( Rule 5 ) all the more important.
-In particular, it is vital to engage the learners as equal participants in that community: they should both be able to propose updates, corrections, and additions to lessons, and know that they are encouraged to do so ( Rule 4 ).
+Doing this is substantial work, and maintaining it even more so, which makes building community around lessons ( Rule 5 ) all the more important.
+In particular, it is vital to engage the learners as equal participants in that community.
+They should be able to propose updates, corrections, and additions to lessons and know that they are encouraged to do so ( Rule 4 ).

-10. You can't please everyone
+Rule 10: You can't please everyone

 No single lesson can be right for every learner.
 Two people with no prior knowledge of a specific subject may still be able to move at different speeds because of different levels of general background knowledge.
-Similarly, lessons on ecology for learners in Utah and Vietnam will probably be more relatable if they use different examples.
-A community may therefore maintain several differently-oriented or differently-paced lessons on a single topic, just as programming languages provide several different libraries for doing the same general thing with different levels of performance and complexity.
+Similarly, lessons on ecology for learners in Utah and Vietnam will probably be most relatable if they use different examples.
+A community may therefore maintain several differently oriented or differently paced lessons on a single topic, just as programming languages provide several different libraries for doing the same general thing with different levels of performance and complexity.